rrocharoberto/fields-data/README.md

 	6.9) Catching exceptions when retrieving data from OpenWeather API and handling it as FieldAPIException (for bad gateway response).

+	6.10) New field `polygon_idd` in table `Boundary` to save id of the polygon created in OpenWeather API.
+Avoid creating new polygon when it already there.
+The OpenWeather API keeps the polygons.

+	6.11) Special note [polygon API](from https://agromonitoring.com/api/polygons): "When creating a polygon, the first and last positions are equivalent, and they MUST contain identical values" (example of incorrect API call).

 7) Regards to Docker environment

-	7.1) Database port is different from default to avoid port in use conflict with local dev database.
+	7.1) Database port is different from default to avoid port in use conflict with local development database.

 	7.2) All passwords and appid (OpenWeather key) must be configured in command line parameters.